unpoly/unpoly/src/unpoly/pages/layer-option.md

 ### Matching in multiple layers

 You can pass more than one layer reference as an array of options.
-Alternatively you may pass a a string of layer names separated by a space character or an `or` delimiter.
+Alternatively you may pass a a string of layer names separated by a space or comma character.

-For example `{ layer: 'current or parent' }` would match in either the current layer or the parent layer.
+For example `{ layer: 'current, parent' }` would match in either the current layer or the parent layer.

 If layers in the given list don't exist they will be ignored.
-For example, `'parent or root'` would first try to match within a parent layer.
+For example, `'parent, root'` would first try to match within a parent layer.
 If there is no parent layer (because we're already in the root layer), Unpoly will match within the root layer.